© M1 Safety Certificates All rights reserved 2019

 If you do not hear back from the warrantor in 5 days then they automatically accept the warranty covers the defects and they will be responsible to having your vehicle repaired.

-Best thing is to email through the written notice, as then you will have a permanent record of when the email was sent and ask for a read receipt to ensure that it has been received.
+It is highly recommend to email through the written notice.
+Therefore this will be a permanent record of when the email was sent.
+Furthermore you can ask for a read receipt to ensure that it has been received.

 You will need to deliver the vehicle to either the warrantor or an authorised repairer of their choice.